gabrielweyer/nuggets/windbg/README.md

 ## Troubleshooting

 `WinDbg` errors can be a bit cryptic.
-In this section I say `no more!`.
+In this section I say `no more!`

 ### SOS mismatch